BigTril: 2010-2018: Career beginnings, minor hits with Baboon Forest Entertainment, signing to new label, Striker Entertainment

-2019-Present: Breakthrough with "Parte After Parte" and planned upcoming debut concert
+2019-Present: "Parte After Parte" and planned upcoming debut concert

-Rowland released his breakthrough single "Parte After Parte" in August 2019 with the official music video on 13 September 2019.
-It currently have 2.1million views on YouTube.
+Rowland released his single "Parte After Parte" in August 2019 with the official music video on 13 September 2019.
+It currently has 2.1million views on YouTube.
 The song received a lot of airplay in places outside Uganda including Nigeria, South Africa and Kenya where it became gained popularity after Rowland performed it during the Nyege Nyege festival, eventually becoming an unofficial anthem.
 It peaked at number one on the African Music Chart.
 It peaked at number one on the Apple Music Top 100 charts in Uganda, Kenya, Zambia and Malawi and number two on the Apple Music Top 100: Nigeria chart behind Davido and Popcaan's "Risky".
 It also peaked at number one on BBC Radio 1Xtra's DJ Edo DNA's Top 5 countdown.
 It also peaked in the top 10 positions on the Boomplay Music Top 100: Nigeria chart.
 BigTril planned to embark on his debut concert in early 2020 sometime in the month of March.

-Live Performances

-BigTril has performed with numerous popular African artistes such as Wizkid who he has performed with twice at Kololo and at Starboy Fest, Kizz Daniel and Naira Marley at Marlian Fest.
-Apart from his planned debut concert, he also planned to perform at Ghana's Afrochella concert.

-His biggest single, "Parte After Parte", gained recognition in Kenya after he performed it during the four-day Nyege Nyege festival two weeks after its release.
-It became an unofficial Nyege Nyege festival anthem.